Aller au contenu principal

 Choose your Source Data

-LINCS emphasizes finding your source data because that will be the copy of your data that we use as the starting point for your conversion workflow.
-For many of the workflows, we develop code and mappings that rely on the structure of your source data remaining constant—even if the contents change through cleaning and reconciliation as we go.
+LINCS emphasizes finding your source data because that will be the copy of your data that we use as the starting point for your transformation workflow.
+For many of the workflows, we develop code and mappings that rely on the structure of your source data remaining constant—even if the contents change through cleaning and entity matching as we go.

-Think of your source data as the place where you will go to make changes if you find data errors during the conversion process.
-Would you go back to the database, edit there, re-export, then re-run the LINCS conversion code?
+Think of your source data as the place where you will go to make changes if you find data errors during the transformation process.
+Would you go back to the database, edit there, re-export, then re-run the LINCS transformation code?
 This would mean you have improved the version of your data that you are likely to use for other purposes.
-Or would you rather export your data into an easy to work with format like a spreadsheet, clean your data in the sheet, run the LINCS conversion code, and leave changes to your true source data for a future project?
+Or would you rather export your data into an easy to work with format like a spreadsheet, clean your data in the sheet, run the LINCS transformation code, and leave changes to your true source data for a future project?

-An important consideration is whether you intend to continue converting more data to add to LINCS after the initial conversion.
+An important consideration is whether you intend to continue transforming more data to add to LINCS after the initial transformation.
 If yes, it is better to spend time at the start making sure the export and cleaning steps are easily repeatable without needing to waste time duplicating manual work like creating a spreadsheet with special formatting.
-If not, and this is a one-time conversion, it is safe to prioritize speed.
+If not, and this is a one-time transformation, it is safe to prioritize speed.

 It is helpful for the research team to come to this meeting prepared with some research questions they are hoping to answer.